koh-gt/ferriteclassic-core/doc/reduce-traffic.md

 ## 3. Reduce maximum connections (`-maxconnections=<num>`)

 Reducing the maximum connected nodes to a minimum could be desirable if traffic limits are tiny.
-Keep in mind that litecoin's trustless model works best if you are connected to a handful of nodes.
+Keep in mind that ferriteclassic's trustless model works best if you are connected to a handful of nodes.

 ## 4. Turn off transaction relay (`-blocksonly`)